Exploring the Church of the Holy Sepulchre: A Visitor's Guide

 On the south, west, and north sides of the Rotunda are semicircular conches.
 In the west conch, opposite the Coptic Chapel, is a Chapel of the Syrian Christians (Jacobites).
 In here, on the left, is the entrance to a rock-cut tomb.
 It is traditionally ascribed to Joseph of Arimathea, who also provided the tomb for Christ.
 It is still in its original condition, without marble cladding.

 The northern part of the Rotunda belongs to the Latins.
-Here are a Chapel of the Franciscans, whose friary is immediately adjoining, and the Altar of Mary Magdalene.
-In the northern aisle are a number of columns of different periods, including richly decorated Corinthian columns from the original fourth century church.
-These are known as the Arches of the Virgin, because the risen Christ is said to have appeared to his Mother here.
-At the east end of the aisle is a small square chamber known, without any historical basis, as the Prison of Christ.
+The major point of interest here is the Chapel of the Franciscans, whose friary is immediately adjoining, and the Altar of Mary Magdalene.
+In the northern aisle are a number of columns of different periods, including richly decorated Corinthian columns from the original 4th-century church.
+These are known as the Arches of the Virgin, because the risen Christ is said to have appeared to his mother here.
+At the east end of the aisle is a small square chamber known without any historical basis as the Prison of Christ.

 Chapel of St. Helena